YoloNomy/YoloNomy.github.io/_maths/gauge/connections.md

 </details>

-Extremalizing $\mathcal{S}$ thus correspond to find the path $\gamma(\tau)$ extramalizing the metric distance between two points, which is commonly defined as a geodesic curve.
+Extremalizing $S_m$ thus correspond to find the path $\gamma(\tau)$ extramalizing the metric distance between two points, which is commonly defined as a geodesic curve.
 We can show that doing this extremalization gives back the geodesic equation above associated with the definition of $\Gamma$ in term of $g$ as the Levi-Civita connection.
 Hence, the geodesics of the Levi-Civita connection are curves which extremalize the length in a Riemannian manifold.

 ### The parallel transporter, parallel transport and projectors